apache/ignite-3/modules/transactions/README.md

 # Ignite transactions
 This module provides transactions support for cross partition operations.
-Using the transactions, such operations are executed in atomic way (either all changes all applied, or nothing at all) with a serializable isolation.
+Using the transactions, such operations are executed in atomic way (either all changes all applied, or nothing at all) with a strong isolation.

 Transactions support is supposed to be icremental.
 In the first approach, we are trying to put existing ideas from ignite 2 to the new replication infrastructure.
 In the next phases, MVCC support should be added to avoid blocking reads